Website Order Questions

 What can I do?

-Buy a new seal: The seal can easily be replaced on the end of the plunger so one solution is to buy a new seal by calling our Customer Service Department at 1-650-493-3050 (if you live in the USA) and by contacting the importer/distributor in your country (if you live outside the USA).
+Buy a new seal: The seal can easily be replaced on the end of the plunger so one solution is to buy a new seal on our website.
 With care, a new seal should last at least three years.

 For a quick fix: Joe Lindsay sent us his short-term fix: First place the rubber end of the plunger in some hot water for a couple minutes.
 Then press the rubber end of the plunger onto a flat surface such as a cutting board.
 While pressing roll the seal around on its edge so that you are pressing the edge out, widening the circumference of the seal.Share